antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 7. CONTACT US

-For any questions or clarifications regarding the Privacy Policy, please contact us at support@timer.coffee
+For any questions or clarifications regarding the Privacy Policy, please contact us at support@timer.coffee.

 8. HOW TO CONTACT THE APPROPRIATE AUTHORITY